 In a loan workout with a bank or mortgage company, our goal is to solve your immediate crisis without creating future problems.
 Solutions could include a lower interest rate, lower payments for extended years, reduction of the principle or forgiveness of arrears.

 We can also represent owners who want to get out from under an untenable loan by getting the lender to agree to a short sale or deed in lieu of foreclosure.
 Walking away from a mortgage usually requires some additional payment to the lender.

-Attorney Bart Gernander advises a number of Minnesota banks, including loan workout negotiations with commercial borrowers (or homeowners).
-He can help analyze whether to re-work the term or call in the loan (i.e., foreclose), and help draft the new agreement.
+Our attorneys advises a number of Minnesota banks, including loan workout negotiations with commercial borrowers (or homeowners).
+We can help analyze whether to rework the term or call in the loan (i.e., foreclose), and help draft the new agreement.

-Arrange a free initial discussion at our St. Louis Park office to discuss your rights and options regarding a distressed mortgage.
+Arrange a free initial discussion at our Minneapolis office to discuss your rights and options regarding a distressed mortgage.
 We serve clients in Minneapolis, the Metro area and statewide.
 Call 952-232-5991 or contact us online.